Democracy in classical Iran: Achaemenids

 The book "The Archaic Smile of Herodotus" notes that "in arguing that democracy will be good for Persia, Otanes contradicts himself, for he proposes to change the traditional form of government.
 This violation of ancient custom is just the practice of which he accuses tyrants."
 However Otanes was advocating a return to the equality and democracy that was customary in ancient Persia.
 So violation of these customs was what he was accusing tyrants about.
 Perhaps Otanes considered democracy reflecting Persia's tribal roots.

 Even though Otanes has not used the term demokratia in his speech, but his emphasis on equality under the law, elections by lot, and collective decisions makes it clear that he represents the democratic viewpoint.
 Some scholars have gone further by considering that not only Otanes was in fact advocating the democracy, but also "a pretty radical form of it".

 Some scholars have tended to equate Otanes' arguments with those of the author himself (Herodotus).
 Others have titled Otanes as "the champion of democracy".

 According to Aristotle the three parts of a politeia are the deliberative, the magistracies, and the judiciary.
 This tripartite structure of the politeia was a traditional idea; Aristotle only elaborated upon it.
 The threefold division is already evident in Otanes' defence of democracy, where he defends democracy for its virtues in all three areas.

 From the viewpoint of the methodological approach, Otanes provided a "practical example" of Cambyses, that how he acted as a monarch in power.
-The moral force of Otanes' argument derives from his conviction that monarchy and oligarchy have proven untrustworthy, insofar as natural vanity is bount to corrupt even good individuals if left unchecked.
+The moral force of Otanes' argument derives from his conviction that monarchy and oligarchy have proven untrustworthy, insofar as natural vanity is bound to corrupt even good individuals if left unchecked.